redhat-cip/dci-pipeline/README.md

 `dci-pipeline-check` uses the same configuration files as `dci-pipeline-schedule`.

+If no DCI job has been created by `dci-pipeline-check`, it stores its working directory into `/tmp/test-runner-$DATE-$ID` to ease the debug later.

 ### Dependencies between changes

 Sometimes you also need multiple changes to be tested at the same